johannschopplich/kirby-lingohub/README.md

 - Upload all pages to Lingohub in bulk, including translations if they already exist.
 - Download all pages from Lingohub in bulk.
 Configure which pages to process using a filter: e.g. only pages with a certain status or language.
 - Iterate through all pages in Kirby and check if new translations are available in Lingohub.
 If so, download them.

-## GEHT NICHT

-- User sets which [status in Lingohub](https://help.lingohub.com/en/articles/6683154-manage-localization-with-statuses) the existing translations should have after uploading to lingohub.
-(GEHT NICHT!)

-## TODO

-- add "translate_only_externally: true" to all fields that should only be translatable using the external translation service (i.e. Lingohub).
-For these fields, only the source language is editable.
-In translations, these fields cannot be edited.
-Admins can always edit the fields, independent of this setting.
-Set it to true, when editors that should only edit translations in Lingohub, when the Lingohub translation memory is important to you.

 ## License